 The energy consumption in our home is horribly high!
 We use a lot and we waste a lot.
-We are not proud of either of these facts but our house is insulated poorly and uses a big, energy guzzling, electric furnace.
+We are not proud of either of these facts but our house is insulated poorly and uses a big, rx energy guzzling, unhealthy electric furnace.
 So try as we might to reduce our energy bill, we are only able to effect a small percentage.

 While we have committed to upgrading the insulation ourselves (at least to date, we have committed to doing it ourselves) the heating component is something for the professionals.
 After talking with many, and doing a lot of our own research, we have been leaning towards investing in a heat pump.
 Continue reading →

-For many of us, the New Year welcomes a renewed mission to get healthy and adopt better habits.
+For many of us, stuff the New Year welcomes a renewed mission to get healthy and adopt better habits.
 For me this includes a return to eating more vegetables and working out more.
 This year, I took a look at my work out regiment to discover solutions that are good for me and the environment.
 Here are some ways that you too could “green” your workout routine.

-In case you haven’t caught the buzz, I have expanded beyond sharing what we do and have learned about Sustainable Living beyond this blog site.
+In case you haven’t caught the buzz, rx I have expanded beyond sharing what we do and have learned about Sustainable Living beyond this blog site.
 I am now contributing as a blogger on Family Circle’s blog site – Momster.

 It is a great opportunity to share with others and hopefully learn what they are doing as well to live a life with less impact.
 If you haven’t caught the articles, here is a summary of all the published posts and links.
 Please share with your friends and family and be part of the solution to live better.